fbpx

 At Catherine Hamlin Fistula Foundation, we are dedicated to restoring the health and dignity of women who have survived a horrendous – and preventable – childbirth injury: obstetric fistula.

-Over 60 years ago pioneering Australian surgeons Drs Catherine and Reg Hamlin, started their extraordinary journey with an initial three-year posting to Ethiopia.
-Today, Hamlin Fistula Ethiopia reflects a lifetime quest to provide world-best treatment to the most marginalised women: those who have suffered an obstetric fistula.
-Fistula is an internal injury caused by a prolonged, unrelieved obstructed labour, which leaves women incontinent, humiliated and cut off from their communities.
+65 years ago, Drs Catherine and Reg Hamlin, started their extraordinary journey to Ethiopia, providing a lifetime quest of world-best treatment for women who suffered from an obstetric fistula.
+An internal injury caused by a prolonged, unrelieved obstructed labour, which leaves women incontinent, humiliated and cut off from their communities.

 Leave a gift in your Will to continue Catherine’s journey.